adamlp1/week3_day3_lab_hw/music_lab.md

 In their console they would like to be able to:

-* Create and Save Artists
+* Create and Save Artists X
-* Create and Save Albums
+* Create and Save Albums X
-* List All Artists/Albums
+* List All Artists/Albums X

 * List all the albums by an artist
 * Get the artist for a particular album